Staying safe abroadBe aware. Be informed. Make good choices. Get insurance.

 - Study your travel arrangements as well as your destination.

-- Check the Foreign and Commonwealth Office’s (FCO) Travel Aware advice pages on country security and dealing with a crisis overseas
+- Check the Foreign, Commonwealth & Development Office’s (FCDO) Travel Aware advice pages on country security and dealing with a crisis overseas

 - Tell friends and family about your travel plans.